-Use Secure Sockets Layer (SSL) to encrypt the connection.
+- Default Active Directory connection - Use Secure Sockets Layer (SSL) to encrypt the connection.
 Allows you to use LDAP over SSL when accessing the AD forests.
-This selection affects all the LDAP connections in Recovery Manager for Active Directory and sets the default value for this check box in the other dialogs where it is displayed.
+This selection affects all the LDAP connections in RMAD and sets the default value for this check box in the other dialogs where it is

-You must reopen the Forest Recovery console after updating the Use Secure Socket Layer (SSL) to encrypt the connection setting for the changes to take effect.
+NOTE You must reopen the Forest Recovery console after updating the Use Secure Socket Layer (SSL) to encrypt the connection setting for the changes to take effect.